ShawnKellyWright/tribute_page/Readme.md

 # tribute_page # tribute_page

-This is a freeCodeCamp project under the Responsive Web Design Certification.
+This is a freeCodeCamp project under the Responsive Web Design Certification. <br>
-It is the 2nd Project. fd
+It is the 2nd Project. <br>
-Click here to check it out: => https://shawnkellywright.github.io/tribute_page/
+Click here to check it out: => https://shawnkellywright.github.io/tribute_page/ <br>

-The following is the parametors that had to be met.
-Fyi: I decided to use Stan Lee for my Tribute Page.
+The following is the parameters that had to be met.
+Fyi: I decided to use Stan Lee for my Tribute Page. <br>

-Objective: Build an app that is functionally similar to https://tribute-page.freecodecamp.rocks
+Objective: Build an app that is functionally similar to https://tribute-page.freecodecamp.rocks  <br>

 User Stories: